 This one takes things a step further and shows you what you can really do with your smartphone.
 I hope you read the warnings before diving in because most of them a irreversible.
 You will lose access to those secured Samsung features and the odds of you getting them back are incredibly low.

-Benefits of Installing TWRP on the Galaxy Note 9
+Benefits of Installing TWRP and Root the Galaxy Note 9

 So, now that you know the risks involved you’re likely thinking that there has to be an upside to all of this.
 I mean, why else would someone mod their phone if all it meant was a loss of features.
 And you’re right, there are a lot of new things that you can do with TWRP.